-The National stream previously unreleased concert film, 'Guilty Party: Basilica Hudson' | NME
+The National share previously unreleased concert film, 'Guilty Party: Basilica Hudson' | NME

 Titled Guilty Party: Basilica Hudson, the 80-minute film features footage from the band’s 2017 show at Basilica Hudson in New York.
 The unique concert placed the band in the centre of the venue, surrounded by fans, while they performed the entirety of their then-latest record, ‘Sleep Well Beast’.
 The band were joined on stage by fellow musicians So Percussion, Buke and Gase, Mouse on Mars and Nadia Sirota.

 The film was produced by La Blogothèque in association with 100 Year Films.
+Watch it here:

-Guilty Party: Basilica Hudson is the latest footage released as part of The National’s effort to raise funds for their touring crew by releasing archival footage online.
+Guilty Party: Basilica Hudson is the latest release from The National’s initiative to raise funds for their touring crew by releasing archival footage online.
 Two weeks ago, they shared footage from their 2018 performance at Primavera Sound.

 - READ MORE: The National’s Matt Berninger: “I’m writing so much – I’m like Bradley Cooper in ‘Limitless’”